JuliaToiviainen/Resume/README.md

-# Click to see my current resume.
+# Computer Science student at Westminster college
+Here you can access my current resume :blush: